iterative/mlem.ai/content/docs/gto/command-reference/annotate.md

   immutability later, e.g. if `s3://mybucket/myfile` changes the registry won't know it, nor have a way to recover the original file.

-> In future versions, we will support additional enrichments: useful information
-> that other tools like [DVC](https://dvc.org/) and [MLEM](https://mlem.ai/) can
-> provide about the artifacts.
-This will allow treating DVC repo outputs as
-> usual artifacts instead of `virtual` ones.

 </details>